jototland/stackedit_workspace/statistikknotater/estimation.md

 Hypothesis testing tries to determine if something is true about the underlying distribution, or if the observed result is just a result of randomness.

+To do this, one decides on a significance level.
+If

 ### Decision errors
 When doing hypothesis testing, there are four possibilities
 * fail to reject null hypothesis, null hypothesis true => ok